 The U.S. Drug Enforcement Administration sponsors periodic national prescription drug take-back days with collection sites around the country.
 During these events, people can bring unused or expired medications to a central location where they can be disposed of safely.
-The next one is this Saturday, April 28, 2018, from 10AM to 2PM.
+The next one is Saturday, April 27, 2019, from 10AM to 2PM.
 Search for a collection site in your local area or call 800-882-9539 for more information.

 Alternatively, some local government agencies, doctors' offices, and pharmacies have programs or protocols in place for collecting medications.
 Talk with your city or county government's household trash and recycling service, doctor’s office, or pharmacist about drug take-back options in your community.

 Option 2: Dispose of them yourself.